 “Based on my personal experience, and what I’ve observed knowing dozens of people with divorced parents, it is my belief there is no divorce that does not severely damage a child and set them back for their entire life.
 Some divorces are necessary, as in cases of abuse or addiction problems.
 Some children of divorced parents will appear to survive or thrive.
 But children of divorce are much less likely to reach their full potential because they spend so many years and so much energy trying to climb out of the hole they start in.”

 To ignore the magnitude of divorce is cowardly.
 It says, “That ship has sailed; there’s nothing we can do.”
 But in fact there are things we can do.
 We can teach people early on what they need to know about love, sex, marriage and divorce so they’re better prepared for the future.

 “Offering relationship education when young people begin to form relational values and plans, such as during the adolescent years, may be an appropriate time to emphasize the characteristics of individuals that are associated with relationship literacy and marital satisfaction,” writes Stephen Duncan.

-That’s confusing to young people.
-If it were true the couple had love and respect for one another and viewed their children as their number-one priority, they wouldn’t be getting divorced.
+That’s confusing.
+If it were true the couple had love and respect for one another and viewed their children as their number one priority, they wouldn’t be getting divorced.
 Moreover, if they love and respect one another, why on earth are they getting divorced in the first place?